Aulddays/AulddaysDpiHelper/README.md

 # AulddaysDpiHelper
-AulddaysDpiHelper
+`AulddaysDpiHelper` is
-A utility to help applications to better support Per-Monitor DPI Awareness (V2).
+a utility to help applications to better support Per-Monitor DPI Awareness (V2).
 That is, to scale screen elements correctly on systems with multiple monitors of different DPI settings.